-- Providing a suitable quiet place in which children can do their home learning - · Providing encouragement and support to children when they require it - Supporting completion of activities and valuing its aid to learning - Encouraging and praising children when they have completed their home learning - Becoming actively involved in home learning activities with their children - To support parents and carers in helping their children at home information leaflets or sheets with useful hints and tips may be sent home.
-Opportunities to attend information sessions regarding reading, SATS etc. are also available and we have Family Learning Time once a month.
+- Providing a suitable quiet place in which children can do their home learning - Providing encouragement and support to children when they require it - Supporting completion of activities and valuing its aid to learning - Encouraging and praising children when they have completed their home learning - Becoming actively involved in home learning activities with their children - To support parents and carers in helping their children at home information leaflets or sheets with useful hints and tips may be sent home.
+Opportunities to attend information sessions regarding reading, SATS etc. are also available and we have Family Learning Time once every half term. - Parents can read with their children in class weekly